PassbackAI — interactive components schema

 Full example

-Exercises sections, routing, multi-select, custom open_field, and skill_version.
+Exercises sections, routing, multi-select, recommended, custom open_field, and skill_version.

 {